peckham4563/AP-Portfolio/README.md

 # Week 2 Challenge

 ## Description
-This repository contains an edited HTML and edited CSS file that were changed in order to better the overall flow and visibilty of the code.
-The project instructions were to take an existing webpage and conform the code within to better it overall.
-Some of the criteria was when you viewed the code you can find semantic HTML elements, the code follwoed a logical structure, the given photo elements were given alternitive attributes to eaiser label them, and the page was given a concise and descriptive title.
+This repository contains an HTML and CSS file that were created from scratch in order to create a portfolio of my information to show my skillset with both HTML and CSS.
+The project instructions were to start from a blank canvas and transform it into a usable portfolio.
+Some of the criteria was when you viewed the code you were able to view a portfolio with contact information, name, photo, and information about me.
 ## Installation

 N/A

 ## Usage

-To use and view the HtML and CSS files, navigate throught the files included and open both respectfully.
-These files can be used as a template for other projects to show the correct format and usage of different HTML and CSS elements.
+This portfolio can not only be used to learn information about me and contact me, it can also be used as a template for others to view my HTML and CSS to aid their own portfolios.
+This portfolio can also be used to give to possible employment oppritunities to show my skills and applications I've completed.
+As my skills improve and I complete more assignments, the portfolio can be improved and added to.

 ## Website URL